IlanCosman/scuba/docs/creating_plugins.md

 ## Event system

 Scuba has a robust install, update, and uninstall event system.
-Remember that functions with event handlers must already be greedily loaded.
+Remember that functions with event handlers must already be loaded when their event is emitted.
 Thus, you should put your event handlers in the `conf.d` directory.
-Real world examples are the easiest way of understanding this.

 ### Install